Tavush Province: Tourism

 Tourism and related services are still developing in Tavush.
 The cultural heritage and the natural monuments of the region attract a large number of tourists.

 The town of Dilijan is major touristic destination for locals and foreigners.
 It is also considered a financial centre as much of the Central Bank's operations was moved to Dilijan in 2013.
 The town is also famous with its sanatoriums and mineral water.
 Other touristic destinations include the villages of Achajur, Gosh, Teghut and Yenokavan.

 Many forests of the province are listed among the protected areas of Armenia, including the Dilijan National Park, the Akhnabad Taxus Grove Sanctuary, the Arjatkhelni Hazel Sanctuary, the Gandzakar Sanctuary, the Ijevan Sanctuary and the Zikatar Sanctuary.

-Lake Gosh, Lake Parz as well as the Ijevan Dendropark are major destinations for ecotourism lovers.
+Lake Gosh, Lake Parz as well as the Ijevan Dendropark are major destinations for ecotourism.

 Education

 Tavush has recently become a significant educational centre within Armenia.
 In 2014, the United World College Dilijan, a part of the global educational movement United World Colleges, was opened in the Dilijan.

-Between 2013 and 2015, the construction of the Dilijan Central School -a branch of the Ayb Educational Foundation- was completed in Dilijan.
-In fall 2015, the newly built state-of-the-art school was officially opened.
+Between 2013 and 2015, the construction of the Dilijan Central School, a branch of the Ayb Educational Foundation, was completed in Dilijan.
+It was officially opened in fall 2015.

 Since 1994, branches of the Yerevan State University operate in Ijevan.

 As of the 2015-16 educational year, Tavush has 81 schools.